Jackson Hole

 The trip experience

-The non-golf Jackson Hole experience is legitimately strong.
-Grand Teton National Park is 10 minutes from the JHGTC clubhouse; the float trip down the Snake River through the park is a reliable rest-day option.
-Yellowstone National Park is 60 miles north on Highway 191.
-The Jackson Town Square, the National Museum of Wildlife Art, and the Million Dollar Cowboy Bar provide the evening infrastructure.
-Fly into Jackson Hole Airport (JAC) -- the only commercial airport inside a national park boundary in the United States -- or Idaho Falls (IDA) for lower fares with a 90-minute drive.
-A rental car is required.
+The non-golf infrastructure is legitimately strong and gives the trip depth beyond the courses.
+Grand Teton National Park is ten minutes from the JHGTC clubhouse; the Snake River float trip through the park is a reliable rest-day option that every first-time visitor should do.
+Yellowstone is 60 miles north on Highway 191.
+The Jackson Town Square, the National Museum of Wildlife Art, and the Million Dollar Cowboy Bar handle the evenings without any reservation required.

 Side trips & bonus golf

-Targhee Village Golf Club
+Teton Reserve Golf Club

-Targhee Village Golf Club
+Teton Reserve Golf Club

 Teton Reserve in Victor, Idaho, about 45 minutes over Teton Pass, is the best value course in the broader Jackson Hole market.
 Hale Irwin design, fully public, and green fees in the $60-90 range.
 If your group has a budget-conscious day or wants to play a third course, Teton Reserve is the answer.
 The drive over the Pass is straightforward and the views crossing into Teton Valley are worth it on their own.